bvm-org/bvm/README.md

     bvm> 13 { 17 (0) (0, 0) (1) COUNT RETURN } (1)
     [17, 17, 13, 17]

+For the object format, the JSON array must specify `undefined` (or `null`) as the first value, so for example `(3)` would be encoded as `[undefined, 3]`.

-The second is to use negative numbers as the *lexical scope level*. -1 indicates your parent, -2 is your grandparent, and so on.
-In both cases, the assembler rewrites these to the first form, but it's an easy transformation to do.
-It's important to remember though that 0 is always the root lexical scope - if you want to indicate the current scope simply, omit the *lexical scope level* entirely.
+The second shorthand is to use negative numbers as the *lexical scope level*. -1 indicates your parent, -2 is your grandparent, and so on.
+It's important to remember though that 0 is always the root lexical scope - if you want to indicate the current scope simply, omit the *lexical scope level* entirely (thus using the first shorthand).
 Thus the following are again equivalent:

     bvm> 13 { 17 (1, 0) (0, 0) (1, 1) COUNT RETURN } (0, 1)
     [17, 17, 13, 17]